e-orlov/veddy/README.md

 We install it into the development group because Veddy is really just a generator.
 Due to this, you will not be using Veddy within your test suite or in your production environment.

-To install the neccessary files, run `rails g veddy` and you should b good to go.
+To install the neccessary files, run `rails g veddy` and you should be good to go.

 Veddy will create the vendor files for you, exclude Base64 from the asset pipeline, insert them into your layout, and ensure that you can collect data for mobile devices.